Bearcats’ defense stout in 52-7 victory over Saginaw

-Scoring touchdowns on their four of their first five drives, the Aledo Bearcats ran past the Saginaw Rough Riders, 52-7, Friday night in a District 6-5A game at Rough Rider Stadium in Saginaw.
+Scoring touchdowns on four of their first five drives, the Aledo Bearcats ran past the Saginaw Rough Riders, 52-7, Friday night in a District 6-5A game at Rough Rider Stadium in Saginaw.

 The win raises the Bearcats’ record to 5-0 overall and 2-0 in district play.